Aryan-A-Kumar/CNN-fooling-attack/README.md

+# CNN-fooling-attack
+Fooling an image classification model by changing values of image pixels.
 The code demonstrate the algorithm, inspired from simple behaviour of a unicellular microorganism, to fool Convolutional Neural Networks (CNNs).
 The current code will collect statistical results by attack a bunch of random images.

 The files contain: